 7. Remove Your Safety Equipment

 Once you have removed as much sawdust as possible, you can take off your goggles and face mask to check the quality of the hole you have made.

 Hole Saw Safety Tips

 Use a Side Handle

-If you are cutting a larger hole, using a side handle on the drill will give you extra stability and purchase.
-It also helps if you are cutting through harder material that requires extra downward pressure.
+If you are cutting a large hole, a drill with a side handle will provide greater stability, which will help you work more accurately.
+It will also help if you are cutting through hard materials that require extra pressure to penetrate.

 Use Lubricating Oil